Thor-DraperJr/Thor-DraperJr.github.io/_posts/2021-05-13-goal-methodology.md

 Go from Goal changer to Goal doer

 ## Introduction
 After posting about Warran Buffets 25/5 rule for goal setting I had some conversations about defining a goal.
+First and foremost, I want you all to know that your goals aren't wrong.
+Regarless of size if it's important to you than it's a fine goal.
+I did see a common theme on ways you can improve the clarity of your goals.
 Here are some of the nuggets I gathered from those conversations.
 #### Here’s the agenda:
 * Tasks v.
-Goals
+Goals v.
+Wishes
 * S.M.A.R.T Methodology
 * Final Thoughts

-### Tasks v Goals
+### Tasks v.
+Goals v.
+Wishes
+When looking over some lists people found that some of their goals were apart of other goals, so how could they label them distractions?

+Tasks tended to be good behaviors - like working out every day.

+Wishes are those general be wealthy, healthy, and happy.

+Don't bundle goals.
+If you said I didn't have to sacrifice any but your goals have thirty different aspects to them...c'mon

 The goals were being broken up into tasks.
 So as someone was writing 25 goals down they would have 3 or 4 tasks that supported that goal.
 An example would be creating a capstone project and behind it would be code for 30 minutes a day and register for an online course.

 Goals create tasks, but tasks do not create goals.

 ### S.M.A.R.T Methodology
-By using SMART goals you adopt a process that can be refined and improved as time goes forward.
+My absolute favoriteBy using SMART goals you adopt a process that can be refined and improved as time goes forward.
 SMART stands for Specific, Measurable, Attainable, Relevant, and Timely.

 **Specific** - be able to clearly state your goal and what you want.